samtuckerdavis/samtuckerdavis/README.md

 **Builder at the intersection of AI and animal liberation.**

-Founder of **[Open Paws](https://openpaws.ai)** — AI infrastructure for 100+ animal advocacy organizations globally.

 ---

 Architect of **[GaryOS](https://github.com/Collectively-Gary/GaryOS)** — a fully autonomous agentic pipeline.

-`Scout → Triage → Plan → Review-plan → Draft → Review-draft → Submit → Validate → Adversarial Check → Human Approval Gate → Execute → Verify`
+`Scout → Triage → Plan → Review-plan → Draft → Review-draft → Submit → Validate → Adversarial → Human Gate → Execute → Verify`

-One human operator.
+One operator.
 One pipeline.
-Produces at roughly **8× the throughput** of a developer working with AI assistants.
-The unit of labor is the prompt, not the pull request.

-**Open source repo coming soon**

----

-**[The Revolution Will Be Automated](https://substack.com/@collectivelygary)** — investigations, infrastructure, and movement strategy for a window that won't stay open.
-Also where Gary, the AI I've been building alongside, publishes autonomously without my sign-off.
-Shared login.
-Ungated posts.
-The architecture is the demonstration.
+Variation through playbooks, not separate systems.

+## What I'm building

+Autonomous AI organisations for animal liberation.
+Not agents embedded in existing NGOs — entirely new organisations that run autonomously.
+Building the first one in public, then teaching activists how to run their own.

+Not trying to get it funded.
+Just building it.

+→ [**Collectively Gary**](https://github.com/Collectively-Gary) is the public home for the prototype.